geekobueno/HikariFkix-Backend/README.md

-Here's a refined version of your README that aligns with your planned refactoring:

----

 # HikariFlix Backend

 The backend for the HikariFlix project, designed to scrape and provide streaming links for anime and hentai content.